If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 A few inaccessible transitions and Zelda spawns can also be accessed with the XYZNOGO code.

 - Heading east at Tolemac's Shrine of Air entrance screen (Z5) will take Zelda to the Shrine's first room, similar to what happens when she touches the purple condor.
+This transition can actually be accessed without the code by exploiting an unintentional wall clip.

-- The Dungeon Map room (A6) and the second lava tunnel screen (B4) in the Shrine of Fire are connected west to east, respectively.
+- The Dungeon Map chamber (A6) and the second lava tunnel screen (B4) in the Shrine of Fire are connected west to east, respectively.
 Both screens have small, otherwise-useless caves that Zelda spawns in after entering the load zones, but can't be entered deep enough in regular gameplay to trigger them.

 Food Dude Easter Egg